-• The Outlook 9th edition is scheduled to be published in 2025.
-APERC will formally begin preparation for gathering assumptions, developing scenarios, and starting analysis in early 2023.
+The Outlook 9th edition is scheduled to be published in 2025.

 B. APEC ENERGY OVERVIEW

 At the EGEDA 11th meeting held in March 2000, the APEC Energy Overview was proposed by Australia and approved at the EWG19 meeting in April 2000.